zkhatami88/JOSSSubmission/paper.md

     HPX supports software level resilience [@gupta2020implementing] through its resiliency API, such as `hpx::async_replay` and `hpx::async_replicate` and its dataflow counterparts `hpx::dataflow_replay` and
     `hpx::dataflow_replicate`.
-These APIs are resilient against memory byte flips and processor inacurracies.
+These APIs are resilient against memory bit flips and processor inacurracies.
     HPX provides an easy method to port to resilient API by replacing `hpx::async` or `hpx::dataflow` with its resilient API counterpart everywhere